-12. Which language is controlling for the term of the 2018-2021 National Agreement, the MOU Re: Residual Vacancies - Clerk Craft or Article 37.5.D?
+12. Which language is controlling for the term of the 2021-2024 National Agreement, the MOU Re: Residual Vacancies - Clerk Craft or Article 37.5.D?

-Answer: The MOU Re: Residual Vacancies - Clerk Craft is the controlling document for the term of the 2018-2021 National Agreement.
+Answer: The MOU Re: Residual Vacancies - Clerk Craft is the controlling document for the term of the 2021 National Agreement.
 The Article 37.5.D language was placed in the 2015-2018 National Agreement in anticipation of the MOU Re: Residual Vacancies - Clerk Craft expiring.
-Once the March 10, 2020 Interest Arbitration Decision determined the MOU Re: Residual Vacancies - Clerk Craft would continue, the MOU language became controlling.